Canon 1Ds Mark III vs 6D Mark II

 It is notable that the 6D Mark II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1Ds Mark III does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1Ds Mark III (unlike the 6D Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the 1Ds Mark III has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 1Ds Mark III has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1Ds Mark III was succeeded by the Canon 1DX.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1Ds Mark III and 6D Mark II can be found, respectively, in the Canon 1Ds Mark III Manual (free pdf) or the online Canon 6D Mark II Manual.

 So what conclusions can be drawn?
 Is the Canon 1Ds Mark III better than the Canon 6D Mark II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.